centreon/centreon-documentation/en/monitoring/discovery/hosts-discovery.md

 Let's now define the mappers and the update policies to match our needs:

-  - First need:
+  - First needs:
     - Add new (or not yet added) virtual machines, (1)
     - Exclude virtual machines that are not started.
 (2)

-  - Second need:
+  - Second needs:
     - Disable the virtual machines that are stopped, (3)
     - Re-enable the virtual machines that are started (after being stopped).
 (4)